 Cut all vegetables into small chunks and coarsely chop the garlic and put together into a large bowl.
 The amount of each vegetable is up to you, but keep in mind that they add up and you might find yourself with more than you meant to make.
 No worries if you cut too much, you can cook it in batches and put extras into the freezer for later eating.
 You will want a fair amount of tomatoes as they add the necessary liquid to help soften the remaining produce.
 For what I made in these pictures, I used two 15 oz cans of diced tomatoes.

 Sprinkle with salt and pepper to taste and give a healthy drizzle of olive oil.
 Don’t be shy!
 It’s all good.
 Toss all ingredients to mix them thoroughly and then put into an oven proof pot like a Dutch oven or covered casserole dish.
-One of these works great: Lodge Dutch Oven.
-I then push the sprigs of rosemary into the vegetables until they are covered.
+If I’m using the rosemary, I then push the sprigs into the vegetables until they are covered.
 Bake covered at 400o F. Check after one hour, the eggplant should be soft and ready to lose its shape.
-Continue to bake for up to another 30 minutes, as needed.
+Continue to bake, as needed, until the eggplant is very soft.
+You may need another 30 minutes or more.

 This dish benefits from time after cooking to allow the flavors to truly blend.
 I will usually make this the day before and let it sit, covered, until cool.
 I then reheat and serve.
 It makes a big difference, so try to be patient!
 Top with parmesan or crumbled feta cheese, if desired.